Bandish Bandits: Development

 On 14 February 2019, Vijay Subramaniam, chief director and head of content of Amazon Prime Video India, announced the release of six Indian originals, at the Television Critics Association's press tour held in Los Angeles, California.
-It was produced by Still and Still Moving Pictures, with the series created by Amritpal Singh Bindra and Anand Tiwari, who previously collabrated for Netflix film Love per Square Foot (2018), while Tiwari helmed the series.
+It was produced by Still and Still Moving Pictures, with the series created by Amritpal Singh Bindra and Anand Tiwari, who previously collaborated for Netflix film Love per Square Foot (2018), while Tiwari helmed the series.
 Bindra eventually stated that "The show is a millennial love story set against the backdrop of a clash between pop and Hindustani classical music.
 Based in Jodhpur, it explores the central theme of whether music is discipline or is it liberation."
-On 18 February 2019, the makers announced that Shankar–Ehsaan–Loy, will compose music for the series, making their debut on a digital platform.
+On 18 February 2019, the makers announced that Shankar–Ehsaan–Loy would compose music for the series, making their debut on a digital platform.

 Characters

 To play the lead characters Radhe and Tamanna, the makers hired debutants Ritwik Bhowmik and Shreya Chaudhary.
-Shreya, opened up about what drew her to the script stating, "The script chose me.
+Shreya opened up about what drew her to the script stating, "The script chose me.
 I was immediately sold when I came to know about the director and the cast.
 And things got even better when I read it.
 Tamannah is very different from Shreya, so that was exciting.
 Moreover, this is a romantic show woven around music and that aspect was very fresh for me."
 Ritwik eventually took no time to give his nod to the project, after revealing details about the director and cast.
 He further stated "There were 10 blueprints that I had to go through in order to get Radhe right.
 It took time to understand him as he is very far off from who I am in my life.
 It is about relationship dynamics, art versus exhibitionism, mediocrity versus genius among other things."
 The two actors were trained under musician Akshit Parikh, who also made a cameo in the series.

 Filming

-Principal Photography began in December 2018.
+Principal photography began in December 2018.
 The series were primarily shot in Jodhpur and Bikaner in Rajasthan.
 From its very first episode, the series had captured several traditional Rajasthani elements which include traditional paintings, couches, walls, huts and palaces.
-The makers shot few scenes at the Lakshmi Vilas Palace located in Rajasthan, and some of the scenes were shot at the deserts located in Bikaner district.
+The makers shot few scenes at the Lakshmi Vilas Palace located in Vadodara, and some of the scenes were shot at the deserts located in Bikaner district.
 In an interview with a media portal, actor Ritwik Bhowmik described his experience at the desserts of Bikaner.
 Bhowmik said that the team filmed one of the ragas in the Bikaner desert during the peak of summer.
 However, when the team was shooting the raga, it started to rain.
 Bhowmik said that this was "one of the most divine and magical experiences of his life".
 Shooting wrapped up in June 2019.